cetincetindag/cetincetindag/README.md

 ### Hi there 👋
 Cetin Cetindag, born in 1997.
 I use vim BTW.
-Jazz piano player on the side, most probably my one and only hobby that I keep to this day.

-- I’m currently working on learning as much of anything as possible
-- Pronouns: He / Him
+Jazz pianist on the side in case ChatGPT finally learns to code.
+I heard it is bad with hands.

+## Abusing C++ until it depreciates into C--
+# I used an IDE once, threw up multiple times

-- Note to self: you are not bright enough to write a faster standart library, just use stdlib
+- Note to self: you are not bright enough to write a faster standart library, just use the standart ones ffs.
+- I also use Arch BTW.